Faculty

 • Adjunct Associate Professor

-Dr. Nommsen-Rivers (she/her) is the incoming director of the Maternal and Child Nutrition Master of Advanced Study program and the UC Davis Human Lactation Center.
+Dr. Nommsen-Rivers (she/her) is the director of the Maternal and Child Nutrition Master of Advanced Study program and the UC Davis Human Lactation Center.
 Her program of research aims to strengthen the evidence base for supporting optimal clinical management of lactating parent-infant dyads.
 Her current work focuses on physiologic factors that influence milk production during lactation.

 3150C Meyer Hall